How to Choose an Email Marketing Strategy

 The most important part of any email marketing broadcast is the subject line.
 It is the "headline" of the message which can either encourage or discourage recipients to open the email.

 The book Tested Advertising Methods by John Caples is a great guide for writing headlines.
-Read more about it in the article, Best Books on Marketing.

 Measuring Email Marketing Effectiveness